 How do you decide where to travel?
 Do you have a long list of places you’d like to go to and need to narrow it down?
 Or need some new ideas on where to travel next?

-Planning a short vacation or a long trip can be confusing, but it doesn’t have to be.
+But it doesn’t have to be confusing.
 Here are some of the main things to consider when planning your trip.
-Work through them and make life easier for yourself.
+Just work through them and make life easier for yourself.

 Pin it for later